La Goulue: Star of the Moulin Rouge

 Louise Weber was taken under the wing of Jacques Renaudin (1843–1907), a wine merchant who danced in his spare time under the stage name Valentin le Désossé.
-They danced at the renowned Moulin Rouge in Montmartre when it first opened, performing an early form of the cancan known as the chahut.
-The two were instant stars, but it was Weber who stole the show with her outrageously captivating conduct.
+They danced at the Moulin Rouge in Montmartre when it first opened, performing an early form of the cancan known as the chahut.
+The two were instant stars.
 Booked as a permanent headliner, La Goulue became synonymous with the can-can and the Moulin Rouge nightclub.
 The toast of Paris and the highest paid entertainer of her day, she became one of the favorite subjects for Henri de Toulouse-Lautrec, immortalized by his portraits and posters of her dancing at the Moulin Rouge.
 Her best friend was La Môme Fromage (The Cheesy Girl), another famous cancan dancer at the Moulin Rouge.
 They were so close that people called them sisters.

 Decline

 Having achieved both fame and fortune, Weber decided to part company with the Moulin Rouge in 1895 and strike out on her own.
 She invested a considerable amount of money into a show that travelled the country as part of a large fair; but her fans who had lined up to buy tickets at the Moulin Rouge did not take to the new setting, and her business venture turned into a dismal failure.
 Following the closure of her show, La Goulue disappeared from the public eye.
 Suffering from depression, she drank heavily and dissipated the small fortune she had accrued while dancing.